farinasm/boolevard/src/tutorial.rst

 * :doc:`Cancer Metastasis <tutorials/Cancer_Metastasis>`
   This tutorial uses a Boolean model representing key molecular cascades in cancer metastasis.
 It showcases how activatory perturbations of two tumor suppressors (p53 and p63) and microRNA-34 reduce invasiveness and increase apoptotic cell-fate decisions.

+* :doc:`Processing Boolean Models from Cell Collective <tutorials/Processing_Boolean_Models_from_Cell_Collective>`
+  In this tutorial, we present a workflow for processing Boolean models available in Cell Collective using BooLEVARD.

 .. toctree::
    :maxdepth: 1

    tutorials/Quick_Start
    tutorials/Guard_Cell_Abscisic_Acid
    tutorials/Cancer_Metastasis
+   tutorials/Processing_Boolean_Models_from_Cell_Collective